 Step 1: Carefully Review Your Contracts

-First and foremost, start by examining your Master Services Agreement (MSA) and Statement of Work (SOW).
+First and foremost, review your Master Services Agreement (MSA) and Statement of Work (SOW).
 Many contracts contain an exit clause specifying a notice period before termination.
-There may be other legalities that you’ll need to follow, such as the notice type and reasons for termination.
+There may be other legal requirements you’ll need to follow, such as the type of notice and the reasons for termination.
 If you have a good relationship with your former web team, you may be able to negotiate a clean exit.
-However, legal counsel is recommended to ensure that you abide by contract terms.
-Once you’re ready, start accounting for the different services attached to your website..
+However, legal counsel is recommended to ensure compliance with the contract terms.

 Step 2: Secure Access Credentials to all Your Web Services

-Your digital presence exists across multiple platforms and services, with each requiring unique credentials.
-Ensure you have or are working towards full ownership of the seven items below.
+Because your digital presence exists across multiple platforms and services, ensure you have or are working towards full ownership of the seven items below.

-Note, you’ll notice the threat level for each item, which are briefly explained:
+Note, you’ll notice the threat level for each item, which is briefly explained:

 1. Website & Server Access - Your Digital Front